Kaspazza/mateuszmazurczak/README.md

 TODO as features:
 - Logs (directly in the app like telmere, sentry, connecting to things like google logs etc.)
 - Chat to speak to - so instead of saying contact me at *this-email*, just open chat option that sends email or smth
+- Realtime module with information that the page has been updated, so user can click and hard-refresh
 - describe testing FE/BE/E2E/ab testing
 - Frontend analysis tooling, heatmaps, users on the page etc.
 - Database integration
-- Auth
+- Auth (and feature-flags)
 - Versioning
 - Script for deployment (and deployment itself ;))
-- Realtime module

 License information can be found in [LICENSE file](LICENSE.md) Copyright © 2024 Mateusz Mazurczak